gmzi/radios/README.md

 - go to `/src/stations.json`, add object.
 - `npm run build` to generate all client files.

+## Add an external link

+- go to `/src/links.json`, add object.
+- `npm run build` to generate all client files.

 ## Features

 - Create a database to store radio streams.
 This database could be open and hosted in nostr protocol.
 Or a regular database.